Madhavi Mudgal: Early life and training

 The lyricism and subtlety of the form attracted me.
 As a child, when I was introduced to dance, only Bharatanatyam and Kathak were available as classical styles.
 Later, in my teens, the language barrier with Bharatanatyam and the showmanship of Kathak made me switch to Odissi which had begun to be taught in Delhi just then.
 Also, the challenges offered by an as-yet nascent form.

 She holds a diploma in Architecture and often writes for various magazines and books.

 Career

-She is globally acclaimed for her deep insight into the art of choreography and her commitment to train and encourage new dancers to finer nuances of Odissi.
+She is 'globally acclaimed' for her insight into the art of choreography and training new dancers in Odissi.

 Madhavi Mudgal tells us how it feels to dance – anticipation, endurance and closure can be read on her face.
 Seeing her fingers trill like a coloratura negotiating an aria is a thrill.